tigase/tigase-xmpp-server-docker/README.md

 Tigase's Docker package for the Tigase XMPP Server.

-**Please note!
-This is still experimental and under development.
-Not ready for production as it is now but a good starting point for further customizations and adjusting to specific needs.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**